jsangilve/hatethatcode/content/aws-lambda/uploading_files.md

 Uploading a file is one of those common features (use cases) that almost every web applications needs.
 From adding a profile picture to importing a CSV is a fairly simple task to do in almost every web framework or library.

 I'm working on a side project where uploading and processing files is an essential use case.
-I'm building the project using a serverless approach, and assumed it would be a simple task to upload a file to S3 from the browser.
+I decided to go for a serverless approach, and assumed it would be a simple task to upload a file to S3 from the browser.
 In fact, it isn't complicated, but I actually found a couple of hiccups in the process.
 There are plenty of blog posts out there on how to upload a file to S3 using and AWS lambdas, but there are a few subtleties that you might want to consider first.

 I tried to compile most of my learning in the following blog post: